freenas/freenas-docs/userguide/system.rst

    backup of the configuration database first using :menuselection:`System --> General --> Save Config`.

-As seen in
-:numref:`Figure %s <view_boot_env_fig>`, %brand% displays the condition and statistics of the *Boot Pool*.
-It also shows how two boot environments are created when %brand% is installed.
+As seen in :numref:`Figure %s <view_boot_env_fig>`, %brand% displays the condition and statistics of the *Boot Pool*.
+It also shows the two boot environments that are created when %brand% is installed.
 The system will boot into the *default* boot environment and users can make their changes and update from this version.
-The other boot environment, named *Initial-Install* can be booted into if the system needs to be returned to a pristine, non-configured version of the installation.
+The *Initial-Install* boot environment can be booted into if the system needs to be returned to a non-configured version of the installation.

 .. _view_boot_env_fig: